bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>3D Skew</h4>

-Skew is the one two-dimensional transform that **cannot** be transformed on a three-dimensional scale.
+Skew is the one two-dimensional transform that <b>cannot</b> be transformed on a three-dimensional scale.
 Elements may be skewed on the x and y axis, then transformed three-dimensionally as wished, but they cannot be skewed on the z axis.